-- Veterans Day Founding in Alabama history and character traits
+- Veterans Day Started in Alabama

-- Students write plans for school and college-career-character readiness, improving attitude and achievement.
+- Students write Plans for School and College-Career-Character Readiness, improving attitude and achievement.

 “I cannot thank you enough for the sacrifice of your time and money to make an impact on our campers.
 They loved it!!!!
 We all did.